-CAUTICNIA Po sure to stop the blade when returning the carriage.
-This will not only prevent the from being pulled off and ruined by a wood sliver, but also will increase the life of the blace.Make sure that the blade does not catch on the end of the log.
-Raise the carriage slightly to make sure the blade clears the log when returned.

-4. Return the carriage to the front of the mill by pushing the drum switch handle down.
+- 3. CAUTION, Po sure to stop the blade when returning the carriage.
+This will not only prefrom being pulled off and ruined by a wood sliver, but also will increase the vent the life of the Jace.Make sure that the blade does not catch on the end of the log.
+Raise the carriage slightly to make sure the blade clears the log when returned. - 4.
+Return the carriage to the front of the mill by pushing the drum switch handle down.
 The power feed motor will bypass the carriage feed rate switch and the carriage will automatically return at the fastest speed available.